yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 {% endtabcontent %}
 {% endinittab %}

-The name/id of the `SpaceRemotingServiceExporter` bean is important when using executor based remoting.
+The name/id of the `SpaceRemotingServiceExporter` bean is important when using Executor Based Remoting.
 By default, the `Task` representing the remote invocation searches for a service exporter named `serviceExporter`, otherwise, it uses the first bean that is of the type `SpaceRemotingServiceExporter`.

 {% note %}
 Exporting services is done on a Processing Unit (or a Spring application context) that starts an embedded space.